dotnet/docs-maui/docs/user-interface/layouts/index.md

 In a `StackLayout`, if an element's size is not explicitly set, it expands to fill the available width, or height if the `Orientation` property is set to `Horizontal`.

 A `StackLayout` is often used as a parent layout, which contains other child layouts.
-However, a `StackLayout` should not be used to reproduce a `Grid` layout by using a combination of `StackLayout` objects.
+However, a `StackLayout` should not be used to reproduce a <xref:Microsoft.Maui.Controls.Grid> layout by using a combination of `StackLayout` objects.
 The following code shows an example of this bad practice:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"